Daily riddle: A five-pointed star in green adorns a solid red background. Which North Afric...

 Barbados information

-Area | 430 kmΒ² |
+Area 430 km²

 History of the Barbadian Flag

+Vibrant sunset over the Caribbean Sea with a stylized trident emerging from the waves, representing Barbados' maritime heritage and independence.
 Adopted on November 30, 1966, upon Barbados' independence from the United Kingdom, the flag was the result of a nationwide design competition.
 Grantley W. Prescod, an art teacher, created the winning design, which was chosen from over 1,000 entries.
 The flag's adoption marked a significant moment in Barbadian history, symbolizing the island's transition from a British colony to an independent nation.

 Prior to independence, Barbados used the British Blue Ensign with the colony's badge.
 The new flag represented a clean break from colonial symbols while still acknowledging the island's heritage.